Some affiliate links are provided below. Learn more.

-Some notes on measurements: The exact number of tablecloths needed to make no-sew farmhouse curtains depends on a few factors, such as your window size, how pleated you want the curtains to appear, and the desired size of your ruffle.
+A note on measurements: The number of tablecloths you’ll need depends on a few factors, such as your window size, how pleated you want the curtains to appear, and the desired size of your ruffle.
 I used four tablecloths for my curtains.
-To get nice pleats and ruffles, I suggest purchasing enough tablecloths that you have fabric 1.5 – 2 times the width of your window.
+To get nice pleats and ruffles, make sure you have fabric that’s 1.5 – 2 times the width of your window.

 Step 1 (optional): Fuse two tablecloths together

 If your window is particularly large or you want a dramatic ruffle, you may need to join two tablecloths together to have enough fabric.
 I used iron-on adhesive tape to fuse two tablecloths together without sewing.
 Simply follow the instructions on your brand of hemming tape before proceeding to the next step.